QUT-GenAI-Lab/genai-arcade/_posts/2025-05-21-explainer.markdown

 before: /
 after: knowing
 ---
-## What Is a Large Language Model and How Does It Work?
+# What Is a Large Language Model (LLM) & How Does It Work?

 Imagine you are playing a really smart guessing game.
 A **large language model**, or **LLM**, has read a huge amount of text from books, websites, articles and more.
 It does not understand the world like humans do, but it is very good at spotting patterns in language.

 So when you ask it a question or give a generative AI model a prompt, it does not think about the answer.
 Instead, it *guesses what word is most likely to come next*, based on everything it has seen before.
 Then it guesses the next word.
 And the next one.
 And the next one after that.
 It keeps going, one word at a time, until it finishes your answer.
 It is a bit like **autocomplete** on your phone, but much more powerful.

+---

 ## Prompts and Answers